preetichouhan025/Text-To-Speech/README.md

 # Text-To-Speech (Neural Speech Synthesis with Transformer Network)

+This repository provides the necessary tools for Text-to-Speech (TTS) with SpeechBrain using a Transformer pretrained on LJSpeech

 ## Introduction

 Text-to-speech (TTS) is the task of creating natural-like speech or audio from entered text, where speech can be generated for multiple speakers and in multiple languages.
 There have been many models based on conventional ways like RNNs but the recent sequence-to-sequence architecture of Transformers has made the task much more efficient.